reasv/mitsuba/readme.md

 ## Features
 - Very quick and easy to set up
-- Few dependencies, just Postgresql for now.
+- No runtime dependencies except a running Postgresql database.
+- Single static executable, all assets and dependencies embedded.
-- Extremely lightweight, can run on a very small VPS.
+- Extremely lightweight, can run on a budget VPS.
-- Fully integrated, archiving boards, serving them through a JSON API and Web UI all in one.
+- Fully integrated: Mitsuba archives boards, threads, and images, serves them through a JSON API and Web UI all in one.
 - Easy administration with a few CLI commands
 - Configurable rate limiter
 - Optional full image download setting per-board